 The BI-RADS® Atlas provides standardized breast imaging findings terminology, report organization, assessment structure and a classification system for mammography, ultrasound and MRI of the breast.

-This list offers access to a variety of informative and instructional resources designed to assist the breast imager in providing effective, safe, quality care to patients.
+These top-specific pages offer a variety of informative and instructional resources designed to radiologists in providing effective, safe, quality care to patients.

 The general schema of LI-RADS is to attempt to classify observations as either definite HCCs (LR 5) or definitely benign (LR 1).